Yiqiuuuuuu/hello-world/CSS breakpoints.md

-# Seriously, how many CSS Media Query breakpoints shou I make??
+# Seriously, how many Media Query breakpoints should I put in css??

-**In Bootstrap**, they use the following media queries in their Less files to create the key breakpoints in their grid system:
+**In Bootstrap**http://getbootstrap.com/css/, they use the following media queries in their Less files to create the key breakpoints in their grid system:

     /* Extra small devices (phones, less than 768px) */
     /* No media query since this is the default in Bootstrap */